kyma-project/istio/hack/managed-kyma-migration/readme.md

 3. Run the script following script to verify on every SKR that the migration was successful:
    TODO: Add script
 4. Migrate istio module in kyma-integration Global Account to default channel and remove remote module template used for migration testing
+   TODO: Add script
 5. Trigger SRE to enable reconciliation for kyma-integration Global Account.

+##### Clean up
+1. Remove the experimental ModuleTemplate.
+TODO: Clarify how the process will look like.